 All students are expected to wear P.E.
-Uniforms on P.E.
-Days.
-Students must wear the TDS PE Tee Shirt or TDS Hawks "spirit" shirt, and black/burgundy P.E. shorts, both of which are purchased at the school.
+Uniforms on P.E. days.
+Students must wear the TDS PE Tee Shirt or TDS Hawks "spirit" shirt, and black P.E. shorts, both of which are purchased at the school.
 Students may wear their P.E. uniforms all day on P.E. days.
 Students are not allowed to wear physical education uniforms on school days when P.E. is not a part of their class schedule.
+If the weather is cooler, students may wear black sweatpants with a limited amount of wording or writing.
+Sweatpants may only be worn on P.E. days.